forestgrape/coronavirus/index.md

   * As much as possible original work is referred.
 Sometimes reviews or remarks in introductions are referred which point further to the original work/articles.
   * The references are named by the first author.
 (In the beginning of this work sometimes references were named by the correspondence author or a descriptive tag).
   * References are usually grouped by topic.
 If several topics apply, one is chosen.
+* _Formulations_
+   Sometimes words are not weighted carefully or formulations are unclear e.g. ambiguous.
+If not formatted as comment/subjective remark, ambiguity is unintentional.
+Upon discovery, unfitting formulations are improve.
+Feedback is appreciated and questions welcome.

 *   > ###### Definitions
     > *Definitions* are written like this and are valid throughout this page; sometimes only throughout this page.
 Redefinition of existing terms is not done on purpose, unless explicitly noted.
 Please point out!